Robert D. Karch, M.D., M.P.H., F.A.A.P.

 Clinical and Nutrition Services: School Health, Special Supplemental Nutrition Program for Women, Infants and Children (WIC), Refugee Health, Family Planning, Immunizations, Pharmacy, and Dental.

-Environmental Health Services: Food Hygiene, Drinking Water Treatment and Distribution Facilities, Biomedical Waste, Tattoo and Body Piercing, Public Swimming Pool and Bathing Places Inspections, Group Care Facilities Inspections, Mobile Home Parks, Lead, Sanitary Nuisance and Rodent Control, Indoor Air Quality, Tanning, Onsite Sewage and Disposal Systems, Radiological Health, Well Surveillance, Water Well Construction, Rabies Control and Tattoo Artist Licensure.
+Environmental Health Services: Food Hygiene, Drinking Water Treatment and Distribution Facilities, Biomedical Waste, Tattoo and Body Piercing, Public Swimming Pool and Bathing Places Inspections, Group Care Facilities Inspections, Mobile Home Parks, Sanitary Nuisance, Indoor Air Quality, Tanning, Onsite Sewage and Disposal Systems, Well Surveillance, Water Well Construction, Rabies Control and Tattoo Artist Licensure.

 Emergency Preparedness and Response: All Hazards Planning, Leadership of Emergency Support Function 8, Health and Medical, Special Needs Shelters, Medical Reserve Corps, and Cities Readiness Initiative.